-The Midshipman's Hitch is similar to the The Tautline Hitch but has one important difference and benefit.
+The Midshipman's Hitch is similar to the Tautline Hitch and the Adjustable Grip Hitch, but has one important difference and benefit.
 When tying the Midshipman's the second wrap forms an intermediate "Awning Hitch" which takes any strain on the rope while tying the final Half Hitch.
 The completed Midshipman's Hitch is also more secure than the Tautline.

 This knot is relatively easy to tie or untie under load.